 During the 1760s, Michell furthered a strong interest in astronomy and horology (the study of time).
 In 1763, 1765, and 1770, he was called upon by the Board of Longitude to serve on committees evaluating chronometers, including the now famous Harrison chronometer.
 Harrison didn’t seem to have much faith in some of the members of the longitude committee, especially two that he referred to derisively as “parsons”, being John Michell and William Ludlum.

-Unfortunately for Harrison, in 1770, the Board of Longitude, on which Michell was still sitting, chose Larcum Kendall’s first marine timekeeper, known as the K-1, in preference to Harrison’s H-4 chronometer, to accompany Captain Cook when he sailed the Pacific…so no doubt Michell never redeemed himself in Harrison’s eyes.
+Unfortunately for Harrison, the Board of Longitude, on which Michell was still sitting, chose Larcum Kendall’s first marine timekeeper, known as the K-1, in preference to Harrison’s H-4 chronometer, to accompany Captain Cook when he sailed the Pacific…so no doubt Michell never redeemed himself in Harrison’s eyes.

 Michell at Thornhill